xmlet/comparing-non-blocking-progressive-ssr/README.md

 similar to Spring MVC, the output buffer reaches capacity before the response starts being streamed to the client, however Quarkus allows for configuring the output buffer size, through the `quarkus.rest.output-buffer-size=512` property in the `application.properties` file.

-## Key Features

-1. **Frameworks**: Benchmarks are conducted for **Quarkus**, **Spring MVC**, and **Spring WebFlux**.
-2. **Reactive Data Models**: Uses `Observable<T>` from RxJava for reactive data.
-Only Thymeleaf and HtmlFlow support non-blocking rendering.
-Other engines use blocking calls in separate user-level threads.
-3. **Routes**: Routes are categorized as asynchronous or blocking.
-Blocking routes are marked with `/sync` in their path.
-4. **Scalability**: Jmeter/ab benchmarks test scalability with varying concurrency levels, highlighting the performance of non-blocking engines.
-5. **Performance**: JMH benchmarks measure performance of each engine with a focus on rendering throughput.

 ## Routes

 The following routes are available for each framework:

----

 ### **Spring WebFlux**